creativeprojects/resticprofile/docs/content/configuration/priority.md

 ## Nice

-You can use these values for the `priority` parameter:
+You can use these values for the `priority` parameter, string or numeric values are both valid:

 | String value | "nice" equivalent on unixes | Notes |
 |--------------|-----------------------------|------|